kuraykaraaslan/express-boilerplate/README.md

 ## Hire Me

-If you need help with your Next.js project, feel free to reach out to me.
+If you need help with your next project, feel free to reach out to me.
 I'm available for freelance work.